cronkitedata/rstudyguide/docs/033-groupby.md

 </div>

-It produces every combination of the school_type and school_nurse.

-### Rolling up to the next level
+### Percentages by rolling up totals

-If you wanted to know what percent of schools are charter, you'd need the total number of schools as a variable in your data frame.
-You can roll up to the next level this way:
+To compute a percentage of total, use the summary statistic within a `mutate` statement (covered in the next chapter) to get a total for your denominator:

 ```r